What Indoor Team Building Activities Actually Engage a Whole Team?

 Scavenger Hunt Task List (Copy-Paste Ready)

-🔍 Office Scavenger Hunt — 15 Tasks 1.
+Office Scavenger Hunt — 15 Tasks 1.
 Find something red on someone else's desk (photo proof) 2.
-Get a selfie with someone from a different department 3.
+Selfie with someone from a different department 3.
 Find the oldest item in the office kitchen 4.
 Team photo spelling your team name with your bodies 5.
-Find someone who started at the company in the same month as you 6.
-Locate three different types of snacks in the office 7.
-Find a motivational quote displayed somewhere in the office 8.
-Get a high-five from someone in leadership 9.
+Find someone who started here the same month as you 6.
+Locate three different snacks somewhere in the office 7.
+Find a motivational quote displayed somewhere 8.
+High-five from someone in leadership 9.
 Find the most unusual item on anyone's desk 10.
-Take a photo in the office spot with the best natural light 11.
+Photo in the office spot with the best natural light 11.
 Find someone wearing the same color top as you 12.
-Locate the office fire extinguisher (safety first) 13.
+Locate a fire extinguisher (safety first, always) 13.
 Find three people born in the same month 14.
-Take a creative team photo in the stairwell 15.
-Return to base and present your favorite photo to the group Time limit: 20 minutes.
+Creative team photo in the stairwell 15.
+Return and share your single favorite photo with the group 20 minutes.
 1 point per task.
-Bonus point for creativity.
+Bonus point for anything genuinely surprising.

 Trivia Question Template (15 Questions)